puf/puf.io/notes/socials/2025-10-26 Trolls in Filoli.md

 ![](https://i.imgur.com/HmtkwWK.png)

-The final one I caught on "film" was putting plans into a car when we saw her:
+The final one I caught on "film" was putting plants into a car when we saw her:

 ![](https://i.imgur.com/X53msqJ.png)